The user data directory contains profile data such as history, bookmarks, and cookies, as well as other per-installation local state.

 The default location is inside the application support directory in the app sandbox.

-On all platforms, the user data directory can be overridden by passing the
+On most platforms, the user data directory can be overridden by passing the

 --user-data-dir command-line flag to the Chrome binary.